scala/docs.scala-lang/_overviews/core/futures.md

 and [`fromExecutorService`](https://www.scala-lang.org/api/current/scala/concurrent/ExecutionContext$.html#fromExecutorService(e:java.util.concurrent.ExecutorService,reporter:Throwable=%3EUnit):scala.concurrent.ExecutionContextExecutorService).

-Since it is necessary to set the [`UncaughtExceptionHandler`](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/Thread.UncaughtExceptionHandler.html) for executing threads, as a convenience, `fromExecutor` will create a correctly configured context when passed a `null` executor.
+Since it is necessary to set the [`UncaughtExceptionHandler`](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/Thread.UncaughtExceptionHandler.html) for executing threads, as a convenience, when passed a `null` executor, `fromExecutor` will create a context that is configured the same as `global`, but with the supplied reporter for handling exceptions.

 The following example demonstrates how to obtain an `ExecutionContext` with custom error handling and also shows the result of different exceptions, as described above: